Are your hunts guaranteed?

 What types of payment do you accept?

 We accept all major credit cards*, cash and cashier’s checks. *Credit card payments require an additional 3% which is charged by the bank at transaction time.
+Deposits made via credit card prior to your hunt DO NOT incur the transaction fee.

 Do I need to have a non-resident Kentucky hunting license?